 Avatar Residential Detox assists individuals struggling with meth addiction in NJ to build a strong foundation for long-term recovery.
-We are a premier provider of Meth Detox Treatment NJ alcohol and drug abuse treatment, detox, specialty therapy, and dual diagnosis.
+We are a premier provider of meth addiction treatment in New Jersey including inpatient treatment, detox, specialty therapy, and dual diagnosis.

 Methamphetamine, also called “meth” or “crystal meth,” is a Central Nervous System (CNS) stimulant that is mainly used as a recreational drug and is less commonly known for the treatment of ADHD.